nicolasnaing/Treetools/Lists/ListPGraph.md

 3. Use adjPairs (Treetools) on (2) to get an ArrayList of adjacent PTrees, should have size 36, forms "distance ring 1"

-4. Repeat step 3 for each PTree in the ArrayList from (3), sieve out the repeated trees (sieve method in PGraph only works for integer lists, can rebuild with similar idea + treeinList method from Treetools), "creates distance ring 2", "distance ring 3", and so on
+4. Repeat step 3 for each PTree in the ArrayList from (3), sieve out the repeated trees (sieve method in PGraph only works for integer lists, can rebuild with similar idea + treeinList method from Treetools), creates "distance ring 2", "distance ring 3", and so on